anna099/hegel/spirit/2-ethical-life.md

 individual can only 'know' one or the other.
-Hegel compares this one-sidedness of Antigone and Creon to the 'opposition between the *conscious* and the *unconscious*'; while both are present in the same substance, only one is present on the surface to a particular perspective.
+Hegel compares this one-sidedness of Antigone and Creon to the 'opposition between the *conscious* and the *unconscious*'; while both are present in the same substance, only one is present on the surface to a particular perspective.[^74]

 *Knowledge* is perhaps not the best term here: the ethical 'knowledge' that Hegel is concerned with is not something reflective but is exactly the